tombreit/rdml/README.md

 - Web based research metadata managment tool & DOI manager & DOI landing pages generator
 - Project slug/internal identifier for this project: **`rdml`** (**R**esearch**D**ata**M**anagement**L**ight)
-- Metadata is data about data.
-It is stored in a structured way so that it can be read by both humans and machines.

 ## Goals & Features